 Overview of Peru's leading financial institutions

-Banks in Peru comprise private banks, financial services companies, non-bank microcredit providers, and state-owned institutions.
+Banks in Peru are comprised of private banks, financial services companies, non-bank microcredit providers, and state-owned institutions.
 The Peruvian banking system is profitable, well-capitalized, and highly concentrated.
 Four of the top largest banks in Peru account for the majority of deposits, credit portfolio, and net worth.

 Formed in 1932, Superintendencia de Banca, Seguros y AFP is the organization responsible for regulating and supervising the financial system of Peru.

-For anyone considering a banking career in Peru, this list is a helpful guide on where to start.
+For anyone considering a banking career in Peru, this list of top banks in Peru is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Banco de Crédito del Perú is the largest bank in the country in terms of total assets, total loans and deposits.
-The bank provides a range of products and services including asset management, foreign exchange, treasury, custody and trust, investment advisory, and research to over six million clients through more than 8,340 points of contact.
+Banco de Crédito del Perú is the largest of the banks in Peru in terms of total assets, total loans, and deposits.
+The bank provides a range of products and services including asset management, foreign exchange, treasury, custody and trust, investment advisory, and research to over six million clients, through more than 8,340 points of contact.
 BCP is the main subsidiary of Credicorp, Peru’s largest financial holding company.